osoftteam/googleQt/README.md

 2.download N messages using Ids
 3.download attachment for each message
 ```
 All steps can be organized to run asynchronously so when one task gets finished the next would be scheduled.
-In real application step #1 can be implemented as series of group requests with 'next' token.
+In real application step #1 can be implemented as series of group requests with 'next' token (so really there are 4 steps and #1 is a recursive one).
 To simplify implementation of such algorithms we introduced GoogleTask class with following methods:

 ```
 GoogleTask<T>